-We considered a DR model where customers with unknown and heterogeneous marginal utilities respond to RTP announced by the SO ahead of each time zone in the operation cycle.
+We considered a demand response management model where customers with unknown and heterogeneous marginal utilities respond to RTP announced by the SO ahead of each time zone in the operation cycle.
 The pricing mechanism incorporated a renewable energy term that allows the provider to incentivize consumption when there is estimated abundance of renewable source within a time zone.
-Given the pricing mechanism, we characterized selfish and altruistic customer behavior using the BNE and discuss the effects of changes in preference distribution, and policy parameters on the customer satisfaction, total consumption and net revenue of the provider.
-Based on the characterized user behavior and pricing strategy, we proposed a consumption PAR-minimizing pricing scheme which can be implemented without any prior communication with the users.
-Numerical comparisons proved that the proposed PAR minimizing scheme is the most effective in minimizing PAR while performing as good in comparison to other pricing schemes in customer satisfaction and net revenue.
+Given the pricing mechanism, we discussed the effects of changes in price policy parameters on the customer satisfaction, total consumption and net revenue of the provider.
+Based on the characterized user behavior and pricing strategy, we proposed a consumption peak-to-average ratio minimizing pricing scheme which can be implemented without any prior communication with the users.
+Numerical comparisons proved that the proposed peak-to-average ratio minimizing scheme is effective in reducing peak-to-average ratio while its performances in customer satisfaction and net revenue are comparable to other existing pricing schemes.